hanabi/hanabi.github.io/README.md

 ### The Elimination Riding Deduction

-* If there are only 2 cards left in your hand with *Elimination Notes* on them AND the players before you let your chop card ride AND the players before you weren't busy, then the playable card cannot be on your chop.
+* If there are only two cards left in your hand with *Elimination Notes* on them AND the players before you let your chop card ride AND the players before you were not busy, then the playable card cannot be on your chop.
-* This means you can "jump ahead" and immediately blind-play the newest of the 2 cards with the note.
+* This means you can "jump ahead" and immediately blind-play the newest of the two cards with the note.
 * For example, in a 3-player game:
   * Red 1 has been played on the red stack.
+  * Alice has a completely unclued hand.
-  * Alice discards red 2.
+  * Alice discards her chop (slot 5).
+It is a (playable) red 2.
-  * Alice knows that her teammates would not have let the only copy of red 2 be discarded, so she must have the OTHER copy of red 2 in her hand.
+  * Alice knows that the team was not busy, so she must have the other copy of red 2.
-  * Alice has no cards clued in her hand, so she writes *Elimination Notes* on slots 2, 3, 4, and 5.
+  * Alice writes *Elimination Notes* on slots 2, 3, 4, and 5.
   * Alice receives no clues on the next go-around of the table.
 She discards, and now has *Elimination Notes* on slots 3, 4, and 5.
   * Alice receives no clues on the next go-around of the table.
-She discards, and now has *Elimination Notes* on slots 4, and 5.
+She discards, and now has *Elimination Notes* on slots 4 and 5.
   * Alice receives no clues on the next go-around of the table.
 Her teammates would not let the other copy of red 2 be discarded, so it must be on slot 4.
 Alice blind-plays red 2 from slot 4.

 ### The Elimination Self-Chop Move